pascalleveltman/Project/Verslagen/STYLE.md

 * Starts with lower case, no dots in the end

 ### Variables
-* Starts with lower charset
+* Starts with lower case
 * Has _ if consists of multiple parts
-* always defined one by one (every time a new var)
+* Always defined one by one (every time a new var)

 ### Clear lines
 * Only above comment

 ### Tabs
 * Always single tab if in function